 Make Ahead Instructions

-If you want to make this apple pie ahead for your Christmas or holiday meal, I recommend baking it the day before, letting it cool completely, and then storing it at room temperature, wrapped tightly with plastic wrap.
+If you want to make this apple pie ahead for a holiday meal, I recommend baking it the day before, letting it cool completely, and then storing it at room temperature, wrapped tightly with plastic wrap.
 To make two days ahead, cool completely, wrap tightly, and store in the refrigerator.
 Take the pie out of the refrigerator 1-2 hours before serving to let it come to room temperature.

 Apple Pie Recipe Tips